kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 ### Your First Behavior

 `UIDynamicBehavior` is the base class that describes an effect for one or more dynamic items (your subviews) and how they take part in the 2D animation you are trying to achieve.
 There are a bunch of behaviors that Apple provides but the easiest one to start with is `UIGravityBehavior`.
 Developers are like cats - they like to see things fall.
+Add the following line:

 ```swift
 animator.addBehavior(UIGravityBehavior(items: [orangeSquare]))